aniou/of816/platforms/C256/README.md

 The port itself relies on default [FMX Kernel](https://github.com/Trinity-11/Kernel_FMX/) but replaces included [BASIC](https://github.com/pweingar/BASIC816)

+**Warning:** it doesn't work in [Foenix IDE](https://github.com/Trinity-11/FoenixIDE), the case is under investigation now.

+It will be possible to run `of816` in [go65c816 emulator](https://github.com/aniou/go65c816) in near future (code exist's but isn't published yet).

 ## Compiling

 Port requires following utilities to be in `$PATH` to compile: